In 1973 … I was making $5 an hour; this is 2015, Michigan is still $8.40 – you think about it,” he said.

-Dozens of workers at fast food restaurants across metro Detroit walked off the job Friday in protest over low wages.
+Three employees of a McDonald’s restaurant in Detroit walked off the job Tuesday night in protest of low wages.